massie/chipper/README.md

 Current status of the [chipper build](https://travis-ci.org/massie/chipper) [![Build Status](https://travis-ci.org/massie/chipper.svg?branch=master)](https://travis-ci.org/massie/chipper)

+Chipper predicts cleavage sites of the human proteasome.
+See the biological information at the end of this readme for more details.
+Chipper takes FASTA/FASTQ files for input and outputs the predictions in FASTQ or NetChop 3.0 format.

+## Coordinates

+Amino acids have an amino group (the N-terminus side) and a carboxylic acid group (the C-terminus side).
+Chipper predicts whether or not the *C-terminus* at a specific location will be cleaved by proteasomes.

 ## Quick Install

 Chipper is comprised for a frontend, written in C, and a backend written in a [Jupyter notebook](/py/create_chipper_model.ipynb) in Python.